Quantification of Credal Uncertainty: A Distance-Based Approach: Uncertainty Quantification

 The upper envelope $S^{\ast}(\cQ)$ is commonly interpreted as a measure of total uncertainty, while the lower envelope $S_{\ast}(\cQ)$ captures a notion of aleatoric uncertainty.
 Assuming an additive decomposition, epistemic uncertainty is then quantified by the residual gap $S^{\ast}(\cQ) - S_{\ast}(\cQ).$

-\emph{Criticism.} The upper envelope $S^{\ast}(\cQ)$ is known to satisfy the classical axioms (A1)--(A6) under standard assumptions.
-From a machine learning perspective, however, its practical use can be limited, since computing $S^{\ast}(\cQ)=\sup_{p\in\cQ} S(p)$ is a nontrivial optimization problem that has no closed-form solution and may require iterative solvers at prediction time.
+\emph{Criticism.} The upper envelope $S^{\ast}(\cQ)$ is known to satisfy the classical axioms (A1)--(A4) under standard assumptions.
+From a machine learning perspective, however, its practical use is limited, since computing $S^{\ast}(\cQ)$ has no closed-form solution and requires iterative solvers at prediction time.
 Moreover, apart from falling off as a ``residual'' from the additive decomposition of total uncertainty, $S^{\ast}(\cQ)-S_{\ast}(\cQ)$ is lacking a theoretical (axiomatic) grounding and clear semantic interpretation \citep{hullermeier2022quantification}.